-With an engaging feature image, a list can attract anyone with a slight interest or curiosity of the subject.
-The format of lists are also appealing to readers as they know the information will be clearly laid out for quick access to the sections they want to read about.
+With an engaging feature image, a list can attract anyone with a slight interest or curiosity about the subject.
+The format of lists is also appealing to readers as they know the information will be clearly laid out for quick access to the sections they want to read about.
 It’s a tried and true content marketing strategy that can work for you, too.

 10. Use Guest Blogging